spring-labs/ameba-lib/README.md

 Have a look at the [tenancy sample](https://github.com/spring-labs/tenancy-sample) to understand how this works on database level.
 Separating the log files is special.
 Ameba-lib uses SLF4J to abstract from the underlying logging framework.
 In case context-aware data (like the tenant name) needs to be populated down to the underlying logging library, SLF4J make it easy to work with [Logback](http://logback.qos.ch/).
 SLF4J smoothly populates the logback context with its own context.
-If you're using other frameworks, like Log4j you need to implememt a custom _Context Populator_ that ready the SLF4J MDS/NDC and popultes the log4j MDC/NDC properly.
+If you're using other frameworks, like Log4j you need to implement a custom _Context Populator_ that ready the SLF4J MDC/NDC and populates the log4j MDC/NDC properly.

 ## Development process